tjohnson250/ArtisanRoastProfiles/README.md

 # ArtisanRoastProfiles

-A place to share, comment, and tweak roast profiles for Coffee Crafter's Artisan roasters with the StellarBeans PID automation kit.
+A place to share, comment on, and tweak roast profiles for Coffee Crafter's Artisan roasters with the StellarBeans PID automation kit.

 Coffee Crafter's Roasters: https://coffeecrafters.com/